How to Grow Your Business

 There are several ways of growing your business by making your product or service available to a new pool of customers.

-The most obvious is to open stores in new locations, such as opening a store or kiosk in a new town.
+The most obvious is to open stores in new locations.
 New locations can also be virtual, such as a website with an online store.
 Another approach is to extend your reach through advertising.
 Once you’ve identified a new market, you might advertise in select media that targets that market.
-If your new market consists of a younger demographic, you may want to use social media for advertising, (See How to Create a Social Media Plan.)
+If your new market consists of a younger demographic, you may want to use social media for advertising.

 5. Participate in trade shows.